American Seamen's Friend Society Sailors' Home and Institute

-The Jane is a boutique hotel at 505–507 West Street, on the northeastern corner with Jane Street, in the West Village neighborhood of Manhattan in New York City.
-It was constructed in 1908 by the American Seaman's Friend Society (ASFS) as a sailors' boarding house called the American Seamen's Friend Society Sailors' Home and Institute.
-The Jane was designed by William A. Boring in the Georgian style and is a New York City designated landmark.
+The American Seamen's Friend Society Sailors' Home and Institute is a boutique hotel building at 505–507 West Street, on the northeastern corner with Jane Street, in the West Village neighborhood of Manhattan in New York City.
+It was constructed in 1908 by the American Seaman's Friend Society (ASFS) as a sailors' boarding house.
+The ASFS building was designed by William A. Boring in the Georgian style and is a New York City designated landmark.

-The Jane building has a red brick facade with cast-stone detailing and is mostly five stories tall, with a main entrance portico on Jane Street.
+The ASFS building has a red brick facade with cast-stone detailing and is mostly five stories tall, with a main entrance portico on Jane Street.
 There is a six-story polygonal tower at the corner of West and Jane Street, which was originally surmounted by a beacon.
 When the Sailors' Home and Institute opened, there were 200 bedrooms and numerous social rooms, as well as amenities such as a chapel, an auditorium, and a bowling alley.
 Over the years, the ground story has been used for various purposes, including as a bar and grill, a clubhouse, a nightclub, the off-Broadway Jane Street Theater, and a ballroom.
 Many of the guestrooms are extremely small, averaging 50 ft2.

 The ASFS acquired land for a new boarding house at 507 West Street in 1905 after its previous boarding house was demolished.
 Construction of 507 West Street began in 1907 following a donation from philanthropist Olivia Sage, and the building was dedicated on October 7, 1908.
 The building was initially only open to sailors, and in 1912 house survivors from the sinking of the RMS Titanic.
 After the ASFS and two other organizations constructed the Seaman's House nearby in 1931, the YMCA operated 507 West Street as an annex of the Seaman's House.
 507 West Street became the Jane West Hotel in 1946, and it was renamed the Hotel Riverview by the 1980s.
 The Riverview was acquired in 2008 by a group who renovated it into the Jane, a boutique hotel operated by BD Hotels.
 The hotelier Jeff Klein acquired the Jane in 2022 and converted its ballroom into a private club.
+As of 2025, the hotel had been renamed the West Village Eurohostel.

 Site

-The Jane Hotel is at 505–507 West Street in the West Village neighborhood of Manhattan in New York City.
+The American Seamen's Friend Society Sailors' Home and Institute is at 505–507 West Street in the West Village neighborhood of Manhattan in New York City.
 It occupies the northeast corner of West Street and Jane Street, on the eastern shoreline of the Hudson River, just south of the Meatpacking District.
 The building is on the southwestern portion of a city block bounded by West Street to the west, Horatio Street to the north, Washington Street to the east, and Jane Street to the south.
 The quadrilateral site covers 8,812 sqft, with a frontage of 135.18 ft on Jane Street and a depth of 66.21 ft.
 Historically, the site directly faced the pier of the Cunard Line on the Hudson River.